EdDataScienceEES/tutorial-Stead-James/index.md

+# Advanced Data Wrangling
-# Advanced data wrangling - focusing on joining datsets with dplyr functions, and then advanced data wrangling with tidyr
+### focusing on joining datsets with dplyr functions, and then advanced data wrangling with tidyr

-## tutorial aims
+## Tutorial Aims
 - to understand intermediate  dyplyr functions + an introduction to tidyr functions
 -  understand new dplyr functions and the uses of tidyr
 -  learn how to join datasets, and then how to arrange and slice and then recombine datasets